-To address the extraordinary and volatile market conditions, we reduced our quarterly distribution by 50%, resulting in \$325 million of cash we are using to reduce leverage and strengthen our balance sheet.
-Additionally, we continue to focus on cost reductions of approximately \$120 million and a reduction of growth capital expenditures by \$400 million.
+To address the extraordinary and volatile market conditions, we reduced our quarterly distribution by 50% starting with the first quarter of 2020, resulting in \$325 million of cash we are using to reduce leverage and strengthen our balance sheet.
+Additionally, we continue to focus on cost reductions of approximately \$120 million and a reduction of growth capital expenditures by \$400 million during 2020.

-We believe that cash generated from these sources and actions will be sufficient to meet our short-term working capital requirements, long-term capital expenditure and quarterly cash distributions for the next twelve months.
+We believe that cash generated from these sources and actions will be sufficient to meet our short-term working capital requirements, long-term capital expenditures and quarterly cash distributions for the next twelve months.